surrealdb/surrealkv/README.md

 | 4            | 589.8       | 169.6               |

-All benchmarks were performed on [system specifications] with:
+All benchmarks were performed with:
 - Durability: Eventual
 - Disk persistence: Enabled